MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/web-components/prerequisite-software.md

 -   Windows Server 2008 SP1

-You cannot install any of the [!INCLUDE[prodshort](../includes/prodshort.md)] web client components on a server that is also being used as a domain controller.
+You cannot install any of the Dynamics GP web client components on a server that is also being used as a domain controller.

 ## Internet Information Services (IIS) and ASP.NET

-Internet Information Services (IIS) and ASP.NET must be installed on the web server on which you will be installing the [!INCLUDE[prodshort](../includes/prodshort.md)] web client.
+Internet Information Services (IIS) and ASP.NET must be installed on the web server on which you will be installing the Dynamics GP web client.

 ### Windows Server 2008 R2